 Because of this history, Steamboat also goes crazy during the Winter Olympics.
 There is a huge celebration in town where we see off the athletes that are competing.
 What’s even better is these athletes give back to the community by showing up in parades and events.
 I will never forget when in fifth grade, I got to hold Johnny Spillane’s silver medal at a school assembly.
 There are also tributes to the Olympics all around town and on the mountain.

 Steamboat has a great school district.
 This article can tell you more about that!

 There are tons of summer camps for kids in the summer here and around the rest of Colorado.
 There are several great after school programs as well.

 Growing up with Steamboat’s views instills a want to go outside as much as possible.
-Because of this you will find that Steamboat kids do not often wish to sit inside and play video games all day, instead deciding to mountain bike, hike, rock climb, or ski.
+Because of this you will find that Steamboat kids do not often wish to sit inside and play video games all day, instead deciding to mountain bike, hike, rock climb, ski, or hang out with the horses if you're inclined to purchase a horse property.
 This grows with Steamboat kids until they are adults and they start to regularly bring in their mountain bikes to work.